 1. Reduced eye strain.
 Maybe you’re getting older and your sight isn’t what it used to be, or maybe you just have bad eye sight in general.
 And even if you do have a 20/20 vision, a scope will remove a lot of strain from your eyes; especially in big games, where you need a long-distance, precise shot.

 2. Magnification benefits.
 Like mentioned above, a precise shot also means a more clean and humane kill.
 Not to mention the satisfaction a hunter feels when hitting the target exactly where he wants to.
+If you’re serious about hunting, consider getting a quality pair of binoculars to help spot deer and turkey from greater distances.
+Also a quality range finder will absolutely let you know if you can make a shot from where you are.
+These are items, that over time, you will realize are vital to a long day in a stand!

 3. No sight alignment.
 With a mounted scope, there is no need to align your shot.
 Where the crosshairs point is where the bullet will strike (provided you compensate for the bullet drop and wind speed and direction).
 Combined with the magnification of the scope, this advantage is probably the most important aspect of having a scope.
 In short, it just means a hell of a lot easier and more precise shot placement.